Officials: SUV crashes into Apple store; 1 dead, 16 injured

 “This investigation is active and ongoing,” he said, adding that the dark-colored SUV went through the store’s plate glass window and struck multiple people.

-A large hole was seen in the glass front of the store and first responders were at the scene after the crash shortly before 11 a.m.
+A large hole gaped in the front of the store as first responders worked at the scene of the crash shortly before 11 a.m.
 The store, which is in the Derby Street Shops, had been scheduled to open about an hour before the crash.

 Hingham Fire Chief Steve Murphy said crews were evaluating the structural stability of the building.